Written byConnie Yang

 And he speculated that if the Mac only has 256GB storage of SSD, the total usage of the SSD would be equal to about 30%.
 Based on this rate, some M1 Macs will only work for about half a year.

 It sounds horrible.
 Apart from Martin, Dan Moren also put an image on his Twitter.
-He compares the SSD usage of his 2017 iMac to that of an M1 MacBook Air purchased from last fall.
-His data analyses are another verifications.
+He compares the SSD usage of his 2017 iMac to that of an M1 MacBook Air purchased last fall.
+His data analyses are another verification.

 Check if your M1 Mac has the excessive SSD wear issue

-You may curious about how much your total usage of the internal SSD and want to have a check.
+You may be curious about how much your total usage of the internal SSD is and want to have a check.